Amallakshan/Modern-Web/README.md

 # Modern-Web
-Hello Guys, My hope to this Repo - A curated collection of modern web design concepts, UI components, and creative layouts — shared for inspiration, testing, and learning.
-Built with the latest front-end technologies and design trends.
+Hello Guys,Welcome to **Modern Web Design Showcase** — a curated and evolving collection of modern website designs, user interface layouts, and creative front-end experiments.
+This repository is built to inspire, experiment, and share clean, responsive, and cutting-edge web design concepts.

+---

+## 📌 Purpose

+- 🎨 Showcase unique and modern web designs
+- 🧪 Experiment with responsive layouts and UI trends
+- 🌍 Share reusable design patterns and test components
+- 💡 Inspire other developers and designers

+---

+## 🛠️ Tech Stack

+- **HTML5 / CSS3 / JavaScript**
+- **React.js** (for interactive UIs)
+- **Tailwind CSS** / **SCSS**
+- **Figma** (Design source references)
+- **Cloudinary** / GitHub Pages for media and live previews

+---